 📖 Swaps and variations

 Add a touch of lemon juice.
-If it works for you (perhaps not for my low histamine readers), a squeeze of lemon would give a nice zesty flavour.
+If it works for you (perhaps not for my low histamine readers), a squeeze of lemon would give a nice zesty flavor.

 🔪 Step by step instructions

-Add all the ingredients for the marinade to a container that can be sealed or a zip-lock bag.
+Add all the ingredients for the marinade, honey, ginger, garlic, thyme, olive oil and apple juice, to a container that can be sealed or to a zip-lock bag.
 Give it a good stir to combine.

-Place the chicken in the container or bag and use your hands to move the chicken fillets around so they are well coated in the sticky honey marinade.
+Place the sliced chicken breast (or chicken thighs) in the container or bag and use your hands to move the chicken around so the pieces are well coated in the sticky honey ginger marinade.

 Set aside in the fridge for at least an hour, or longer if that is suitable for you (my low histamine readers may wish to see the note on marinating time below).